na-na-hi/renget/archive/cpu-lora.md

 1. Download the latest [w64devkit](https://github.com/skeeto/w64devkit/releases) (you want the file named `w64devkit-fortran-x.xx.x.zip`)
 2. Unzip it, move the files to `C:\lora\w64devkit`
-3. Download the latest [OpenBLAS](https://github.com/xianyi/OpenBLAS/releases) (you want the file named `OpenBLAS-x.x.xx-x64.zip`)
-4. Unzip it, move the inner folders to `C:\lora\w64devkit\x86_64-w64-mingw32` (folders with the same names will already exist, this should merge them)

 ## llama.cpp Setup